About me

 Please check this page for an extended list of publications.

-As a junior researcher, it has been an absolute honor and privilege to get the opportunities to organize different workshops (and tutorials) on topics related to digital equity and self-driving networks.
+It has been an absolute honor and privilege to get the opportunities to organize different workshops (and tutorials) on topics related to digital equity and self-driving networks.

 News